 It is one of the broadest engineering categories.
 Mechanisms that mechanical engineers design, manufacture and test include: appliances, clocks, robots, airplanes, weapons, space stations, heating and air conditioning, pumps and turbines, electric power generators, automobiles and engines, hearing aids, artificial knees, air pollution control devices, energy-conserving devices, roller coasters

-The Bachelor of Science in Mechanical Engineering Program is accredited by the Engineering Accreditation Commission (EAC) of ABET.
+The Bachelor of Science in Mechanical Engineering Program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.